marcojanssen/vagrant-puppet-lamp/README.md

 ## Adminer ##

 By default Adminer (http://adminer.org) is installed and can be accessed from adminer.localdev.nl if added to the host file.

-## Credits ##

-PuPHPet (https://puphpet.com/) for having an excellent out of the box solution for vagrant boxes, this vagrant setup uses their virtualbox image.